yymin1022/OOP_Assignment_4_Android/Submit/README.txt

 Execution
 - If Android SDK is Setted
 -> Open Project with Android Studio
+- Or just Install APK File on Android Device

 Used Android Libraries
 - AndroidX AppCompat by Google